 But you’re worried you’ve missed something.
 You need a short reminder of the simple skills to choose from each day.
 Or you just REALLY like checking off boxes!
 (You and me both, Sister!)

 Then this list is for you!
-Sign up to receive your very own “Getting Ready for Kindergarten Checklist” and get started on your one-a-day learning adventure today!
+Request your very own “Getting Ready for Kindergarten Checklist” and get started on your one-a-day learning adventure today!

 Oh, The Places You’ll Go!